vitmalina/w2ui/readme.md

 - w2ui.js (or w2ui.min.js)
 - w2ui.css (or w2ui.min.css)

-All the widgets and their css classes are defined inside of these two files.
+All the controls and their css classes are defined inside of these two files.
 There is no image dependencies, some images are embedded into CSS file, as well as font icons.

 There is no requirement for a server side language.
 Node, Java, PHP, ASP, Perl or .NET all will work, as long as you can